 Simulation of Urban MObility (SUMO) simulation platform will be used while the trajectories of HDVs in the mixed traffic will be obtained from the next generation simulation (NGSIM) or similar realistic datasets with actual HDV trajectories to demonstrate that our results are not a simple artifact of the simulation models that are being used.

-Zhong-Ping Jiang is a Principal Investigator on this project.
+Zhong-Ping Jiang is the Principal Investigator on this project.

-Tong Liu is a Principal Investigator on this project.
+Tong Liu is a Researcher on this project.

-Leilei Cui is a Co-Principal Investigator on this project.
+Leilei Cui is a Researcher on this project.